mulesoft-labs/raml-for-jax-rs/README.md

 ##Project Modules
-This far, you can use JAXRS-to-RAML the following ways:
+So far, you can use JAXRS-to-RAML in the following ways:
 - Eclipse/Mule Studio plugin: Perform the RAML generation from your IDE by selecting the package containing the source Java classes.
-- Javac plugin: Perform the RAML generation from Command Line.
+- Javac plugin: Perform the RAML generation from the Command Line.
 - Runtime: Use JAXRS-to-RAML in your Java application to generate a RAML definition from some Java Code in Runtime.

 ##Key Supported Features:
-- All basic action types, path annotations, path, query, and form parameters.
+- Accepting all basic action types, path annotations, path, query, and form parameters.
 - Generating a resource tree based on the Jersey resources available in the source path.
 - Inferring media types when possible.
 - Including Javadoc documentation to resources, methods, and parameters descriptions.